-Education is the Key to Knowledge.
+Education is the key to knowledge.
 Created by street artist Marcin “Barys” Barjasz, in Lódź, Poland.
 Photo by Regina Lang. ⇢ More info.

-Girl Reading.
+Girl reading.
 Street art in Gloucester.
 Found and pictured by Donglos Images. ⇢ Credits and more info.

-Reading While Growing Roots.
+Reading while growing roots.
 A surreal mural in Nuñez, painted by a Colombian artist Loto.
 “A pseudo human being is reading while growing roots.” ⇢ More info.

-Kid Reading.
+Kid reading.
 Mural on the side of the Trilok School on Waverly Avenue, Brooklyn.
-Created by a legendary Chile-based artist Nelson Rivas (Cekis). ⇢ Photo credits.
+Created by a legendary Chile-based artist Nelson Rivas (Cekis). ⇢ Credits and more info.

-Reading: A Journey.
-This huge mural was created by Donald Gensler, and can be seen in Philadelphia.
+Reading: a Journey.
+This huge mural was created by Donald Gensler and can be seen in Philadelphia.

 The mural is a part of The Mural Arts Program that has created more than 3,000 paintings representing important aspects of Philadelphia’s African American history. ⇢ Credits and more info.